Maritza Sáenz Ryan

 Brigadier general Maritza Sáenz Ryan (born c.
 1960) is a former United States Army officer, and head of the Department of Law at the United States Military Academy.
 She was the first woman and first Hispanic (Puerto Rican and Spanish heritage) West Point graduate to serve as an academic department head.

 As the most senior ranking Hispanic Judge Advocate, Sáenz Ryan has raised awareness of the inequity and impracticality of the Combat Exclusion Policy, which restricts women's roles and opportunities in the military regardless of talent or ability.

+Sáenz Ryan retired as a brigadier general in December of 2015.